bsgbryan/madul/README.md

 1. _maduls are highly testable_ - dependency loading and initialization are handled by `Madul`.
 Dependencies are attached to a madul as properties, making them very easy to swap out for testing.
 2. _async dependency support_ - `require` only works synchronously and AMD adds a lot of boilerplate. `Madul` supports both sync and async depencnedy loading via a single, boilerplateless mechanism (specifying dependencies as an array of strings to the `deps` property).
-3. _simple, unobtrusive async behavior_ - `Madul` makes takes all the work out of making methods async.
+3. _simple, unobtrusive async behavior_ - `Madul` takes all the work out of making methods async.
 All methods that don't start with an underscore (`_`) are wrapped in a Promise (methods that start with a `$` are 'initializers' and executing during initialization).
 Async callbacks for success/completion, error/failure, and update/progress states are passed as the last three arguments to all wrapped methods.
 4. _logging made easy_ - `Madul` handles logging via [EventEmitter2](https://github.com/asyncly/EventEmitter2 "GitHub page") and events.
 More on that below ...
 5. _clean, understandable, fast code_ - All the pieces of `Madul` come together to produce code that is compact, easy-to-understand, fun to write, easy to test, easy to monitor, and performant as runtime.